The Oregon employment law guide

 Oregon Background check Laws

-Employers who run background checks should ensure they’re following the requirements of the Fair Credit Reporting Act, which are available here.
+Employers who run background checks should ensure they’re following the requirements of the Fair Credit Reporting Act.
 Employers may not include in their job announcements a statement to the effect of they will only consider people who are currently employed for the position.

 Oregon requires that employers conduct background checks on the following types of employees or applicants: School personnel, including private schools, alternative education programs, and career schools; Mortgage loan originators; Personnel working for a residential facility, a long-term care facility, an adult foster home, a home health agency, or an in-home care agency; Personnel at bingo, lotto, raffle, or Monte Carlo events; Child care facility personnel, including volunteers.